 Although rain is a welcome break from Arizona’s dry heat, the intense elements of a summer monsoon can wreak havoc on Valley homes, businesses and vegetation.
 After-storm cleanup can be daunting, especially when storm patterns are unpredictable and there may be another on the horizon.

-This is especially true for SRP’s hard-working linemen and crews– keeping you in power is a top priority for us at SRP.
-While storm cleanup is part of the territory here in Phoenix, there are things that stop even our most seasoned crew members in their tracks.
+This is especially true for SRP’s hard-working line workers and crews.
+Keeping you in power is a top priority for us at SRP.

 According to the National Weather Service, monsoon storms can produce wind gusts up to 60 mph.
 This can cause even the most unlikely of objects to take flight.
 That’s why it’s important to make sure that any loose yard objects, such as umbrellas, furniture and toys, are secure and that inflatables are put away.

-Debris in power lines not only poses a threat to a reliable power connection but are also dangerous to remove.
+Debris in power lines not only poses a threat to a reliable power connection but is also dangerous to remove.
+Never try to retrieve or remove objects from power lines.
 Please keep the safety of your neighbors and our crews in mind as the next storm approaches.
-What objects can be put away or secured around your home?

 We can say from experience that all sorts of belongings end up entangled in the lines.
 Don’t just take our word for it though.
 Check out these photos from around the Valley of some power line mishaps.